Chapter 1 - Never Judge a Book By its Cover

 “Oh, we’re too early,” the man said as he let himself in the front door.

-“I’m not that young,” Sebastijan boasted.
+“I’m not that young,” Sebastijan, the younger, protested.

-His dad ruffled his hair, “It’s just a figure of speech, Seb,” Tomo said.
-“He was named for his uncle, my brother, Sebastijan, who was Rose and Collin’s father.
+His dad ruffled the top of his head, “It’s just a figure of speech, Seb.
+He was named for his uncle, my brother, Sebastijan, who was Rose and Collin’s father.
 And that’s how we’ve always called him.”
-He reached forward to shake Antonio’s hand and Antonio stood to greet him.
+He reached forward to shake Antonio’s hand as Antonio stood to greet him.

-“Antonio Taramare, and I escorted Rose home from the library tonight,” he said.
-“I apologize that I didn’t call on you, first, to ask your permission.”
-Antonio could tell that Tomo was sizing him up and everything hinged on being accepted by the family’s newly assigned patriarch.
+“Antonio Taramare,” he offered, shaking hands with the family patriarch.
+“I escorted Rose home from the library tonight,” and Antonio could tell that Tomo was sizing him up.
+Everything hinged on being accepted by the family’s newly assigned patriarch.

 “I had a big bunch of books with me that I dropped on the way home,” Rose interjected.
 It was the truth.
 Sort of.
 “Antonio heard it from his porch and came to help me.
 I invited him to dinner to thank him.”